JiangengDong/CoMPNetX-container/README.md

 - `cudavnc`: The second method depends on VNC.
 If you are using the image on a server, or if you do not have an X server locally, you will have to use VNC.
 For more detail, please read [cudavnc/README](cudavnc/README.md).

 We cannot provide the two visualization in the same image yet.
 Sorry for your inconvenience.

+## TODO

+- Rebuild torch_base with pytorch v1.4.1.

+- Try to use multi-stage build